100 Reasons for Cloudy Swimming Pool Water!

 - Pump impeller not turning due to stripped threads on impeller.

-- Pump overheated, cracking case, and creating impeller bypass.
+- Pool pump overheated, cracking case, and creating impeller bypass.

 - Pump not pumping due to air in lines.